0

 Do you struggle with tight bind offs?
 Whether you’re knitting a toe-up sock, a top-down sweater, or a lacy shawl, a bind off that’s too tight can really get in the way of enjoying your finished project!
 Here are 3 easy methods to work a stretchy bind-off without sewing.

-This purl-based bind-off is often worked from the wrong side, although you can also use it on the right side for a decorative ridge.
+This purl-based bind-off is often worked from the wrong side, although it can also be used on the right side for a decorative ridge.

 Step 1.
 Purl the first 2 stitches together (p2tog).
 There is now one st on the right needle.